Warnings: violence against children, Wei Wuxian’s general trauma, Xue Yang’s general trauma.

-Silence reigned over them for another second; then Xue Yang screamed and howled, his lone hand digging into soil as he shook over the ground.
+Silence reigned over them for another second; then Xue Yang screamed and howled, his lone hand digging into the soil as he shook over the ground.

 “No!” he yelled.
-It was the same despair he had used as he spoke to A-Qing, the same hopelessness in his voice multiplied thousandfold.
+It was the same despair he had used as he spoke to A-Qing, the same hopelessness in his voice multiplied a thousandfold.
 “Come back, give it back—”

 “Xue Yang,” Wei Wuxian said.

 The sound of his name finally seemed to get through him.
-He loosened his hold on Wei Wuxian’s robes and let his dirty hand fall to the cold dirt path.
+He loosened his hold on Wei Wuxian’s robes and let his dirty hand fall to the cold path.